milescsmith/s2a/README.md

 # s2a

-Functions to add in converting Seurat objects to AnnData objects
+Functions to aid in converting Seurat objects to AnnData objects